 Located just a few blocks southeast of BC Place is Vancouver’s trendy Yaletown neighbourhood.
-The area features old warehouse buildings that have been transformed into residential loft spaces and trendy restaurants as well as a selection of small parks and outdoor seating areas.
+The area features old warehouse buildings that have been transformed into residential loft spaces and corporate offices, trendy restaurants, fashion and jewellery boutiques, free Wi-Fi so that visitors to the area can easily navigate their way to stores and restaurants, as well as a selection of small parks and outdoor seating areas.

 Where to Eat in Yaletown

 Yaletown is one of Vancouver’s most popular districts for restaurants and eating out.

 Two streets in particular have an exceptionally high concentration of great places to eat – they are Mainland and Hamilton Streets at around the 1100 block.
 They are interesting streets, with on-street parking down below and all the restaurants (or most of them) up a few steps on a raised sidewalk.
 Unfortunately, this setup makes it challenging for people with mobility issues.

 Evenings in the summer are when these two streets really come alive.
 Some of the most popular restaurants include the following: